 (Yeah… I know there were prior films and a 1987 TV series called Beauty and the Beast with Linda Hamilton and Ron Pearlman and yeah I know they tried to remix/reboot it back in 2012…but I limit my posts to about 1000 words for a reason. )

 Perhaps what makes the story somewhat relatable is that despite its fairy tailed perspective, this tale as old as time was based on a true story!
-Waaaay back in the 1500’s a young woman called Catherine was set up to engage in a relationship with Petrus Gonsalvus who had a condition known as Hypertrichosis, a genetic disorder that results in that hair grows all over the body.
+Waaaay back in the 1500’s a young woman called Catherine was set up to engage in a relationship with Petrus Gonsalvus who had a condition known as Hypertrichosis, a genetic disorder that results in hair that grows all over the body.

 Both Petrus and Catherine eventually came to understand that a human connection was far more powerful than a condition or diagnosis, and the two would eventually get married and go onto have seven children.
 You can take a deep dive into the Beauty and the Beast fable and extract your own interpretation and/or symbolism but for me the story could almost be a metaphor for mature men and their attraction to the naiveté (or dare I say innocence?) of young, attractive women.
 If you really want to unbutton your shirt and get personal, you could almost apply this metaphor to my own marriage.